muzamil-dev/Peer-Review-MERN-Stack/README.md

-# PEER (Peer Evaluation and Review)
+# Rate my Peer

 ## Project Description

-PEER is a web application designed to facilitate anonymous peer reviews within group settings.
+Rate my Peer is a web application designed to facilitate anonymous peer reviews within group settings.
 The purpose of the application is to provide a platform where team members can review each other to help instructors or administrators monitor team dynamics and individual performance throughout a project.
 This system aims to break through team conflicts and improve overall satisfaction by providing an anonymous, structured method for feedback.

 ## Features